Causal inference methods for combining randomized trials and observational studies: a review: Supplementary information on Traumabase and CRASH-3

 In the following, we discuss definitions of common variables, outcome, treatment, and designs in order to leverage both sources of information.
 We recall the causal question of interest: ``What is the effect of the TXA on head-injury related death in patients suffering from TBI?''
 This part is important for the alignment of the study protocol.

-\paragraph{Treatment exposure.} The treatment protocol of CRASH-3 precisely frames the timing and mean of administration (a first dose given by intravenous injection shortly after randomization, i.e., within 8 (resp.
-3) hours of the accident, and a maintenance dose given afterwards \citep{crash3protocol}).
+\paragraph{Treatment exposure.} The treatment protocol of CRASH-3 precisely frames the timing and mean of administration (a first dose given by intravenous injection shortly after randomization, i.e., within 3 hours of the accident, and a maintenance dose given afterwards \citep{crash3protocol}).
 For consistency with the original CRASH-3 study described above, we also only keep observations from the RCT with administration within 3 hours.
 The Traumabase study being a retrospective analysis, this level of granularity concerning TXA is not available.
 Neither the exact timing, nor the type of administration are specified for patients who received the drug.
 However, the expert committee agreed that the assumption of treatment within 3 hours of the accident is plausible since this drug is administered in pre-hospital phase or within the first 30 minutes at the hospital.

 \paragraph{Outcome of interest.} The CRASH-3 trial defines its primary outcome as head injury related death in hospital within 28 days of injury.
 For the Traumabase data we also look at death in hospital within 28 days but with a wider range of possible causes of death, namely TBI, brain death, multiple organ failure, brain death, or withdrawal of life-sustaining therapy.
-This slightly different definition for the Traumabase outcome allows to obtain medically similar outcomes despite different data collection processes.

 \paragraph{Multi-centered design.} Both studies are multi-centered, but while the Traumabase is a French registry with over 20 participating Trauma Centers, the CRASH-3 trial enrolled patients in various countries on different continents.
 This large spectrum of participating centers is likely to contribute to external validity of the CRASH-3 trial, it should nevertheless be noted that more than 65\% of the patients included are from developing countries; regions of the world that differ from developed countries by a prolonged pre-hospital care period, limited access to brain imaging tests and neurosurgery within short periods of time, and the absence of expert centers for major trauma and neuro-intensive care.
 Thus, on top of the restrictive inclusion criteria of the RCT, this aspect of large heterogeneity in the participating Trauma centers motivates the combination of both studies to estimate the effect for a population with access to a specific high level of care, here represented by the French Trauma centers.